snehasys/repo1/KMIP_sol/readme.md

 This project(KMIP_sol) is an extention of an unstable release found at https://kmip.codeplex.com/ .
-A basic C# solution for the KMIP 1.0 specification protocol.
+A very basic C# solution for the KMIP 1.0 specification protocol.
 It is distributed under GPLv3 license.

-This C# solution contains the core API’s for KMIP protocol, a KMS-Server and a test client.
+This solution contains the core API’s for KMIP protocol, a KMS-Server and a test client.
 ---------------------------------------------------------------------

 Overridden the Base Objects to suite the specs of KMIP KeyBlock as depicted in